Vincent

 Created: May 3, 2024

-Concise Binary Object Representation (CBOR) is a data format that aims to provide the benefits of JSON but in a more compact and efficient binary form.
+Concise Binary Object Representation (CBOR)—sometimes referred to by its full form by those asking "what is CBOR?"—is a data format that aims to provide the benefits of JSON but in a more compact and efficient binary form.
 Defined in RFC 8949, CBOR's design supports extremely small code sizes, small message sizes, and easy extensibility without version negotiation.
+This efficient encoding is a clear example of how the cbor format and cbor encoding improve data interchange compared to traditional textual formats.

 CBOR builds on the JSON data model, encompassing types such as numbers, strings, arrays, and maps, adding more like bytes for binary data not efficiently handled by JSON.
-Here’s how CBOR refines data interchange:
+For developers looking to cbor decode or convert cbor to json, here’s how CBOR refines data interchange:

-Unlike JSON, which requires encoding for binary data (typically in base64), CBOR embraces binary natively, simplifying the representation of binary data like encryption keys or sensor readings.
+Unlike JSON, which requires encoding for binary data (typically in base64), CBOR embraces binary natively.
+This means that application/cbor can readily represent binary data like encryption keys or sensor readings without extra overhead, making it a solid choice when evaluating cbor format and encoding efficiencies.

-Yes, CBOR is based on the JSON data model and can represent all JSON data types, plus additional binary types, making it broadly compatible yet more efficient.
+Yes, CBOR is based on the JSON data model and can represent all JSON data types, plus additional binary types.
+This compatibility facilitates cbor decode processes and even allows for easy cbor to json conversions when necessary.

 Ben Gould